Guidance on expanded access clinical trials: Overview

 Guidance documents provide assistance to industry and health care providers on how to comply with governing statutes and regulations.
 They also provide guidance to Health Canada staff on how mandates and objectives should be met fairly, consistently and effectively.

 Guidance documents are administrative, not legal, instruments.
 This means that flexibility can be applied.
-However, to be acceptable, alternate approaches to the principles and practices described in this document must be supported by adequate justification.
+However, to be acceptable, alternate approaches to the principles and practices described in this document should be supported by adequate justification.
 They should be discussed in advance with the relevant program area to avoid the possible finding that applicable statutory or regulatory requirements have not been met.

 As always, Health Canada reserves the right to request information or material, or define conditions not specifically described in this document, to help Health Canada adequately assess the safety, efficacy or quality of a therapeutic product.
 Health Canada is committed to ensuring that such requests are justifiable and that decisions are clearly documented.